Pastor rob’s story after tragedy

 Epilogue: These past 6 months since Krista passed haven’t been easy.
 Even as we’ve done some life together and worked to draw some clear boundaries, we’ve experienced our fair share of pain, criticism, and attacks.
 I also recognize that for parts of Krista’s family whom I love dearly, this hasn’t been an easy transition (or season), and I continue to work to try and make things easier.
 But our goal is to get to the clear point where we can be focused on life ahead, ministry to come, and living to glorify God.

 If you’ve read to the end, thank you.
 I share my story, knowing that most people will be thrilled and excited for what God has next for us.
 There will be some people will struggle or fill in gaps with suspicion (rather than trust) and generate rumors (which is not what I want!).
-Others who I love will disagree and move on, even to another church to worship, and that’s okay.
+Others will disagree and move on, even to another church to worship, and that’s okay.
 We will respectfully disagree on some matters.

 Heather and I look forward to life ahead.
 If you have any questions or just want to send a note, feel free to email me at firstname.lastname@example.org.
 Grace & Peace,